arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 # Contents

-# The Board
+## The Board

-## Application Examples
+### Application Examples

-The Arduino® Portenta X8 has been designed for high performance embedded computing applications in mind, based on the quad core NXP® i.MX 8M Mini Processor.
+The Arduino® Portenta X8 has been designed with high-performance embedded computing applications in mind, based on the quad-core NXP® i.MX 8M Mini Processor.
 The Portenta form factor enables the use of a wide range of shields to expand upon its functionality.

 - **Embedded Linux:** Kickstart the deployment of Industry 4.0 with Linux Board Support Packages running on the feature packed and energy efficient Arduino® Portenta X8.
-Make use of the GNU toolchain to develop your solutions free from technological lock in.
+Make use of the GNU toolchain to develop your solutions free from a technological lock-in.
 - **High performance networking:** The Arduino® Portenta X8 includes Wi-Fi® and Bluetooth® connectivity to interact with a wide range of external devices and networks providing high flexibility.
-Additionally, Gigabit Ethernet interface provides high speed and low latency for the most demanding of applications.
+Additionally, the Gigabit Ethernet interface provides high speed and low latency for the most demanding of applications.
 - **High speed modular embedded development:** The Arduino® Portenta X8 is a great unit for developing a wide range of custom solutions.
-The high density connector provides access to many functions, including PCIe connectivity, CAN, SAI and MIPI.
+The high-density connector provides access to many functions, including PCIe connectivity, CAN, SAI and MIPI.
 Alternatively, use the Arduino ecosystem of professionally designed boards as a reference for your own designs.
 Low-code software containers allow for rapid deployment.

-## Accessories (Not Included)
+### Accessories (Not Included)

 - USB-C® Hub
 - USB-C® to HDMI Adapter
 - Heatsink (if required)

-## Related Products
+### Related Products

 - Arduino® Portenta Breakout Board (ASX00031)
 - Arduino® Portenta Max Carrier (ABX00043)

-# Rating
+## Rating

-## Recommended Operating Conditions
+### Recommended Operating Conditions

 | Symbol             | Description                                         | Min  | Typ | Max  | Unit |
 |:-------------------|:----------------------------------------------------|:----:|:---:|:----:|:----:|